-2. "levels" (i.e., applicable promulgated standards, as well as other appropriate standards, guidelines, guidance, or criteria) from releases subject to RCRA Corrective Action, anywhere at, or from, the facility If yes - continue after identifying key contaminants, citing appropriate "levels," and referencing supporting documentation.
+2. Is groundwater known or reasonably suspected to be " contaminated " above appropriately protective "levels" (i.e., applicable promulgated standards, as well as other appropriate standards, guidelines, guidance, or criteria) from releases subject to RCRA Corrective Action, anywhere at, or from, the facility?
+X If yes - continue after identifying key contaminants, citing appropriate "levels," and referencing supporting documentation.
 If no - skip to #8 and enter "YE" status code, after citing appropriate "levels," and referencing supporting documentation to demonstrate that groundwater is not "contaminated."
 If unknown - skip to #8 and enter "IN" status code.
-Rationale and Re eference(s):
+The consent agreement requires sampling and analysis of groundwater for hazardous constituents of concern.
+No hazardous constituents were detected in any of the sampling and analysis performed.
+Trichloroethylene (TCE) was detected in a hydropunch well sample southwest of Tank 26 in 1986, but the same area was re-sampled in July of 2001and TCE was not detected.
+Rationale and Reference(s):